 An organized killer will often have adequate interpersonal skills.
 They will also have an average, or in some cases, an above-average level of intelligence.
 However, despite the TV tropes, most serial killers are not particularly smart.
 They are not evil geniuses.
 Therefore, he is more likely to be below average than above average.

 While the disorganized offender sees himself as inadequate, the organized killer can be narcissistic, to the point that he believes he is smarter than everyone else.
 This can lead to behaviors such as taunting the police and the families of his victims.

 Puts effort into appearance and can have relationships.

-The organized killer will put effort into their appearance and maintain relatively good levels of hygiene.
-They can form relationships, get married, have children and live with partners for long periods of time.
+The organized killer will make an effort to look good and maintain a reasonable level of hygiene.
+They can form relationships, get married, have children, and live with their partners for long periods of time.

 However, some organized killers may find it difficult or tiresome to hold down a long-term relationship.
 Instead, they may end up jumping from one relationship to the next.

 Charming and outgoing.

 In certain cases, they may be charming or good-looking.
 Or even both.
 They can “talk the talk” and trick other people into thinking they’re normal, despite the violent fantasies that are swirling around inside their heads.
 These killers are far more outgoing than disorganized offenders.

 Organized killers are more likely to hold down a better job and receive further education.
 They may drive a good car, own a nice house and have the “perfect family”.
 They might also take part in community events, attend church and help out with charities.

 Understands right from wrong and is not delusional.